anandrajendran121991/ecommerce/README.md

-Here’s a polished and more readable version of your `README.md`:

----

 # 🛒 Full-Stack Product & Payment App

 A full-stack, Dockerized application featuring three services that together support product browsing, checkout, and secure Stripe-based payments.